-The literature review builds on the evidence generated by the parallel FE study whilst avoiding duplication of references, including 'grey' material and supported by interviews with key stakeholders.
+The literature review builds on the evidence generated by the parallel FE study while avoiding duplication of references, including grey literature, which is unpublished or noncommercially published research, and supported by interviews with key stakeholders.

 The research team conducted 12 learner focus groups, involving a total of 123 learners: five groups from Adult and Community Learning providers, three from private training providers and two in FE colleges - selected to consist entirely of apprentices - and prisons, with contracted provision from FE colleges.
 The learners in the focus groups were largely self-selected, within the constraints discussed with the providers.
-Participating learners were asked to complete Learner Profile questionnaires and the main part of the session comprised a card sorting exercise, undertaken in groups of 4-6 learners.
-There were four separate sets of cards which were addressed in turn: A (Access to Technology); B (Useful Skills); C (Experiences with technology); and D (Making good choices with technology).
+Participating learners were asked to complete Learner Profile questionnaires and the main part of the session comprised a card sorting exercise, undertaken in groups of four - six learners.
+There were four separate sets of cards which were addressed in turn: A (Access to Technology); B (Useful Skills); C (Experiences with technology), and D (Making good choices with technology).
 Groups discussed each set in turn and agreed a priority order of importance.
 The sessions were audio recorded to preserve the details of group discussions.
 Details of the research materials used are given in Annex A, together with links to the URLs for these.